-Centre for Global Education is accepted as a charity by Inland Revenue under reference number XR73713 and is a Company Limited by Guarantee Number 25290
+Centre for Global Education is accepted as a charity by Inland Revenue under reference number XR73713 and is a Company Limited by Guarantee Number 25290.
+The Centre's Charity Registration number is: NIC104991.

 CGE is a signatory to the Dóchas Code of Conduct on Images and Messages: